DylanBlakemore/depscheck/README.md

 ## Inspiration

-This project was inspired by [hex_licenses](https://github.com/ericmj/hex_licenses) by Eric Meadows-Jönsson.
+This project was inspired by [hex_licenses]([https://github.com/ericmj/hex_licenses](https://github.com/Cantido/hex_licenses)).
 The approach of reading license information from local `hex_metadata.config` files (rather than making API calls) was adapted from that project.
-Thank you to Eric and the Hex team for making this pattern available!
+Thank you to the team for making this pattern available!

 ## License